NASA-IMPACT/hls-metadata/README.md

 pip install -e .["test"]
 ```

-This will install both the metadata_creator package as well as install a create_metadata and run_metadata executable on your path.
+This will install both the metadata_creator package as well as install a create_metadata executable on your path.

 Examle Usage
 ```bash